TroyKDuncan/FibonacciApp_Renu/README.md

 ```

 - Leave the backend running in that terminal
-- Next, open a new terminal and run this command to start the frontend (this might take some time)
+- Next, open a new terminal in the repository's root directory and run this command to start the frontend (this might take some time)

 ```sh
 python run_frontend.py